Future-Hack/application-2017/README.md

  - Please note that this is a vital element to determine success in the application form so please be articulate in describing your solution to the problem you've chosen.

 ### 2. Coding challenge
- - Build a single page web application that would advertise your derived solution as though it were available for use right now.
+ - Build a single page web application that would advertise your derived solution.
  - Ensure that your web application describes the problem and how the solution solves it.
  - Note that the visual design and functionality of the website will be crucial in our evaluation of your application for the hackathon.
- - This website can only be built using HTML, CSS and Javascript.
+ - This website can only be built using [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp) and vanille [Javascript](https://www.w3schools.com/js/default.asp) **OR** [React JS](https://facebook.github.io/react/).
  - You can use remotely hosted APIs to improve on the functionality of your website.
  - You can use boilerplates such as [Skeleton](http://getskeleton.com) for your project.
  - Store your codebase on your own publically [GitHub repository](https://github).